tramhao/termusic/README.md

 ### [v0.3.6]
 - Released on: .
 - Remove the dependency of unicode truncate, as tui-realm-stdlib implemented width for table.
+- Fix playlist sorting with characters of mixed languages.

 ### [v0.3.5]
 - Released on: Aug 26, 2021.